ratwolfzero/hopalong_python/README.md

 #### One-Pass Approach with Full Trajectory Caching

-Description: This method computes all trajectory points in a single pass and stores them in memory, enabling efficient calculation of trajectory extents and direct mapping to image pixels.
+Description: This method computes all trajectory points in a single pass and stores them in memory, enabling efficient calculation of trajectory extents and mapping to image pixels.

 - Advantages: Leveraging NumPy’s vectorized operations, this approach efficiently computes and maps points in a single pass, potentially increasing performance.
 - Disadvantages: